Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 Version numbers are also tracked in the snakefile.

-Note that commercial software (ex.
-USEARCH) and programs not available from conda (ex.
-ORFfinder) need to be installed on your system and executable in your PATH (see [Standard pipeline](#standard-pipeline) "Prepare your environment to run the pipeline").

 ### Batch renaming of files

 Sometimes it necessary to rename raw data files in batches.
 I use Perl-rename (Gergely, 2018) that is available at https://github.com/subogero/rename not linux rename.
 I prefer the Perl implementation so that you can easily use regular expressions.
 I first run the command with the -n flag so you can review the changes without making any actual changes.
 If you're happy with the results, re-run without the -n flag.